ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Isolated rain showers between 9am and 10am, then showers and thunderstorms.
-Mostly cloudy.
-High near 73, with temperatures
+         <h3>Today</h3>Isolated rain showers before 10am, then showers and thunderstorms.
+Cloudy.
+High near 73, with temperatures falling to around
-         falling to around 68 in the afternoon.
+         68 in the afternoon.
 South southwest wind 9 to 18 mph, with gusts as high as 33 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">